mourisl/Rcorrector/README.md

 =========

 Described in:
+Song, L., Florea, L., Rcorrector: Efficient and accurate error correction for Illumina RNA-seq reads.
+2015

-Rcorrrector includes program Jellyfish2 []()
+Rcorrrector includes the program [Jellyfish2](http://www.genome.umd.edu/jellyfish.html)

 ### What is Rcorrector?

-Rcorrector is a kmer-based error correction method for RNA-seq data.
-It
+Rcorrector(RNA-seq error CORRECTOR) is a kmer-based error correction method for RNA-seq data.

+Rcorrector can also be applied to other type of sequencing data where the read coverage is non-uniform, such as single-cell sequencing.

 ### Install